Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 And sure, doing so is easier said than done if you’re juggling a busy schedule or working remotely.
 This is especially true with COVID-19 keeping us apart from clients and coworkers.

-That’s exactly why video meetings are so valuable for companies today.
-Virtual meetings empower you to have face-to-face interaction without wasting time or putting folks at risk.
+That’s exactly why conference call services are so valuable for companies today.
+Video meetings empower you to have face-to-face interaction without wasting time or putting folks at risk.

 In this guide, we’ll teach you how to have an effective meeting and why face-to-face communication is crucial to making those meetings count.